teddygroves/bibat/docs/contributing.rst

 -------------------------------

-To release a new version of bibat, edit the field :code:`version` in the file :code:`setup.cfg`, e.g. to :code:`0.2.1` then make a pull request with this change.
+To release a new version of bibat, edit the field :code:`version` in the file :code:`pyproject.toml`, e.g. to :code:`0.2.1` then make a pull request with this change.

 Once the changes are merged into the :code:`origin/master` branch, add a tag